-Dr. Bonnotte Mrs. Sanders Miss Atwood
+Dr. Bonnotte Miss Atwood Miss Snader

 MAJOR REQUIREMENTS.-French 1-2, 3-4, 5-6, 7-8, 9-10; German, 12 semester hours, or Spanish, 12 semester hours.
-History, 3, 4, 5-6.
+History, 3, 4, 5, 6.

-1-2.
+1.2.
 ELEMENTARY FRENCH.-A course for beginners.
 Grammar, composition, translation of easy prose.
 The direct method is used for conversation.
 Elective for Freshmen.

 3-4.
-SECOND YEAR FRENCH.-This course is intended for Freshmen who have had two years of High School preparation in French.
+Second Year French.-This course is intended for Freshmen who have had two years of High School preparation in French.
 Study of idoms, dictation, memorizing, and elements of conversation.
 Reading of modern plays.
 Prerequisite, two units of High School French or French 1-2.
 Elective for Freshmen.

 3-4a.
-SECOND YEAR FRENCH.-A course for those having had two years of High School preparation in French.
+Second Year French.-A course for those having had two years of High School preparation in French.
 Reading of various modern authors.
 Composition.
-Little attention given to conversation.
+Little attention is given to conversation.
 Prerequisite, two units of High School French or French 1-2.
 Elective for Freshmen.